Albus5108/scores/README.md

 Most of the music sheets available are vocal harmonies, but there are also trumpets, violins, saxophone, drums parts.
 If you're planning a wedding we've got everything you need!
 Here is an overview of the catalog :

+- Aldous & The Dumbledores
+    - Tout en Sifflotant : bass guitar, trumpet, piano
 - Alpagone
-    - Fior Di Latte : violins, trumpet, saxophone
+    - Iconical Love : violins, trumpet, saxophone
-    - Intro : violins
+    - Fresh Start : violins
 - Buddy Holly
     - Lonesome Tears : back vocals
 - Darío Restrepo